-By now you’ve probably heard a thing or two about the many virtues of bamboo — its versatility, its sustainability, its indispensability.
+By now you’ve probably heard a thing or two about the many virtues of bamboo: its versatility, its sustainability, and its indispensability.
 And you’ve no doubt admired its beauty, as it flourishes among pagodas in Japanese gardens, on the patios of Thai restaurants and sushi bars, and on-screen in some of your favorite kung fu movies.

 But you may have also heard horror stories about people planting bamboo and soon finding it completely out of control.
 Perhaps a neighbor planted some and within a couple years it was all up in your flower bed choking out your roses and suffocating your award-winning bearded irises.
 Indeed, bamboo can be aggressive, sustainable in the worst kind of way, downright indestructible.

 In order to select a bamboo that will add grace and beauty to your garden, rather than bringing you years of frustration, you need to learn a little bit about the subfamily Bambusoideae in the grass family Poaceae.
 You also need to take stock of your growing conditions to determine what sort of bamboo will do best in your space and climate.
 After all, the variety of bamboo species is enormous.
 With 1,200 to 2,000 distinct varieties, there’s a bamboo for literally every setting.

 NOTE: This article first appeared in March 2019, last updated in January 2023.